Summer Vacation Guide for Madison, GA

 Discover it for yourself with the self-guided walking tour, your guide to unlock over 200 years of stories that make up the beautiful places and spaces that surround you.

 The tour passes by the Historic District’s favorite attractions, through its charming downtown, past parks, secret gardens hidden in quiet alleyways and along the tree-lined streets of what was once one of Georgia’s wealthiest communities.

 A stunning mixture of architectural styles built by master craftsmen is here to be savored, showcasing popular and changing architectural trends through the ages.

 And don’t be afraid to take your exploration on the road with Madison-Morgan Meander, offering a range of driving and cycle-friendly routes through scenic and historic Morgan County.
 Each route offers a way to dive deeper into the historic and cultural landmarks you’ll pass, including farms, schools, churches, filming locations and more.

 Travel Your Way

-Whether your ideal vacation is through exploring museums and art galleries or a bit of retail therapy at the local shops, Madison provides custom itineraries tailored to pique the interest of every type of traveler.
-Whether you seek a weekend of zen and relaxation, to find home design and décor inspiration in what’s been touted as a designer destination, or perhaps a romantic getaway, just pick your favorite itinerary to do the planning for you!
+Whether your ideal summer vacation is through exploring museums and art galleries or a bit of retail therapy at the local shops, Madison provides custom itineraries tailored to pique the interest of every type of traveler.

 Enjoy the Sounds of Summer